 - 1 teaspoon cornstarch

 - 1 teaspoon ground mustard

 - 2 teaspoons cider vinegar

 - Combine the brown sugar, flour, cornstarch, mustard, vinegar and remaining cumin until smooth; rub over roast.
-Bake, uncovered, at 350° for 1 to 1-1/4 hours or until a thermometer in the pork reads 145°.
+Bake, uncovered, at 350° for 1-1/4 hours or until a meat thermometer reads 160°.
 Let stand for 10 minutes before slicing.
 Yield: 12-14 servings.